Year-End Sale is Live! Find Exclusive Prices on the Best Selling Pharma & MedTech Reports. Check Now!

 Chemotherapy is another standard and viable treatment option for breast cancer patients.
 Chemotherapy uses a combination of drugs and is given either before or after the surgery to kill or shrink the size of the cancerous cells, which would otherwise be hard to remove with the help of surgery.

-Hormone therapy, or also known as hormone-blocking therapy, is used to prevent the recurrence of breast cancers by preventing hormones, especially estrogen, from accelerating the growth of the tumor.
+Hormone therapy, also known as hormone-blocking therapy, is used to prevent the recurrence of breast cancers by preventing hormones, especially estrogen, from accelerating the growth of the tumor.

-Targeted therapy of targeted drug treatments targets abnormalities within the cells to simmer down the overproduction of the cancerous cells.
-These therapies target cells that overproduce proteins such as human epidermal growth factor receptor 2 (HER2), which helps breast cancer cells grow and provides nourishment.
+Targeted therapy, which uses targeted drug treatments, targets abnormalities within the cells to simmer down the overproduction of cancerous cells.
+These therapies target cells that overproduce proteins, such as human epidermal growth factor receptor 2 (HER2), which helps breast cancer cells grow and provides nourishment.
+Immunotherapy is a type of biological therapy that uses the body’s immune cells to tackle cancer.

-Besides available treatment options, several clinical trials are ongoing to bring novel and more efficient treatment options as well as diagnosis methods for patients living with breast cancer.
-There is also a heightened awareness in the populations to understand and recognize early symptoms of breast cancer.
-There exist several approved therapies in the market that are efficient in improving patient outcomes.
+There is also a heightened awareness in the population to understand and recognize early symptoms of breast cancer.
+Increased awareness and the expanding use of approved breast cancer drugs are driving this shift.
+Leading players in this space include Olema Pharmaceuticals, Arvinas, Immutep, AstraZeneca, Roche/Genentech, Evexta Bio, EQRx, Sermonix Pharmaceuticals, Veru Pharma, Evgen Pharma, Eli Lilly, and others.
+Several approved therapies in the market are efficient in improving patient outcomes.
 Today, the main focus of therapy remains to improve the overall survival rate, increase the quality of life, and prevent the recurrence of cancer.
-However, with the expansion of medical science, sooner, there will be feasible personalized treatment approaches to treat Breast cancer patients.
+However, with the expansion of medical science, sooner, there will be feasible personalized treatment approaches to treat breast cancer patients.